 Other goals for travelling abroad could be to educate your self and the masses back in the States.
-By this, I mean you, I, or anybody could write stories, take pictures, shoot videos, and post them to Facebook, Twitter, YouTube, or even Themat.com.
+By this, I mean you, I, or anybody could write stories, take pictures, shoot videos, & post them to Facebook, Twitter, or YouTube.
 In recent years, social networking has turned into social media.
 Nowadays, most folks travel and show the world their new world via pictures.
 I encourage folks to also write about their experiences to help others along the way and also to inspire everyone to do great things.

 One of the most important ideas for me is to have an open mind regarding just about everything.
 The food will be different.
 The internet will be different.
 The culture will be different.
 The language will be different.
 The officiating will be different.
 The wrestling will be different.
 In my experience, if you mentally prepare yourself for most differences in life, you may reach peace of mind sooner than later, and, on the way –> enjoy life’s great journey…

 In the words of one of my Italian friends, Ciao!

 Copyright © by Coach Shannyn, All rights reserved